M-HT/SR/README.md

 The projects consists of following subprojects (read the readmes in subproject directories for more information):

 * **SR**
-  * The static recompiler itself.
+  * The static recompiler (for DOS executables) itself.
-  * It takes the original executable as an input together with information about the original executable and produces x86 or arm assembler version of the executable.
+  * It takes the original executable as an input together with information about the original executable and produces x86 / arm / llasm assembler version of the executable.
+  * The generated x86/arm/llasm assembler version of the executable is not part of the project.
+* **SRW**
+  * The static recompiler (for Windows executables) itself.
+  * It takes the original executable as an input together with information about the original executable and produces x86 / llasm assembler version of the executable.
-  * The generated x86/arm assembler version of the executable is not part of the project.
+  * The generated x86/llasm assembler version of the executable is not part of the project.
+* **llasm**
+  * Program which converts *.llasm* file to [LLVM](https://llvm.org/ "LLVM") language-independent intermediate representation, which can be compiled to x86 / arm code.
 * **SR-games**
+  * The information about the original DOS executables.
+* **SRW-games**
-  * The information about the original executables.
+  * The information about the original Windows executables.
 * **games**
   * Game specific source code.
   * Together with the generated assembler versions of the executables, these files can be used to build Windows or Linux (x86 or arm) versions of the games.
-  * Uses plugins to play (or play better) music.
+  * Uses plugins to play (or play better) music (in DOS games).
 * **midi-libs**
   * Libraries that are used by plugins in *midi-plugins* subproject to play MIDI music.
 * **midi-plugins**
-  * Plugins used by the games to play MIDI (and other types) music.
+  * Plugins used by the DOS games to play MIDI (and other types) music.
 * **pycfg**
   * A configuration utility that can be used on Linux (sorry Windows users) to change settings in the configuration files (without editing the files).